Manamongods/Precision-Surface-Effects/README.md

 Keywords shouldn't contains another SurfaceType's keyword

 ### Config
-If you want to change the MicroSplat config during runtime, you need to use `FootstepSounds.InitConfig(JBooth.MicroSplat.TextureArrayConfig textureArrayConfig)`
+If you want to change the MicroSplat config during runtime, you need to use `SurfaceSounds.InitConfig(JBooth.MicroSplat.TextureArrayConfig textureArrayConfig)`

 ### Performance
 You can cache the `SurfaceType` from `GetSurfaceType`, to update it less frequently.
 However, the performance should be ok, and the player should definitely be up to date.